-C. 4/10 Ranger/Lead Ranger Schedule/ Supervising Ranger
+C. 4/10 Ranger/Lead Ranger/Supervising Ranger Schedule

-1. The District may assign Rangers/Lead Rangers/Supervising Rangers to a 4/10 work schedule.
-The District will normally assign Rangers/Lead Rangers/Supervising Rangers with the highest seniority to this schedule.

-- 2. An employee assigned to a 4/10 schedule will normally work four consecutive days followed by three (3) consecutive days-off.
+- 1. The District may assign Rangers/Lead Rangers/Supervising Rangers to a 4/10 work schedule typically during the winter months when shift overlap is the greatest.
+When 4/10 schedules are used, they will typically replace the 9/80s alternate schedule.
+The District will typically assign Rangers/Lead Rangers, who have signed up for Weekend 9/80s with a weekend day off, to a shift with a weekend day off.
+Rangers/Lead Rangers who have signed up for additional 9/80s with a weekday off, will typically be scheduled on a shift with a Wednesday off. - 2.
+An employee assigned to a 4/10 schedule will normally work four consecutive days followed by three (3) consecutive days-off.
 No employee on a 4/10 alternative work schedule is entitled to daily overtime as a result of working the hours associated with that schedule. - 3.
 The 4/10 schedule will not be altered to accommodate vacation requests, other than guaranteed vacations.
 Staffing requirements will continue to be a priority over alternate scheduling.